-Integrating security procedures into your selling style can feel uncomfortable at first, but it eventually becomes second nature.
-You may even notice you’re becoming more effective and closing the sale seems easier than ever.
+Integrating security procedures into your selling style can initially feel uncomfortable, but it eventually becomes second nature.
+You may even notice you’re becoming more effective, and closing the sale seems more accessible than ever.
 But you should be concerned if the sale feels like it came too easily.

 It could be because the customer isn’t actually planning on paying for the merchandise like you think they are.
 Stolen credit cards, fake IDs, and email and phone scams have become more prevalent in recent years as fraudsters have become increasingly more sophisticated.